 Fortunately, the new web authentication standard WebAuthn, approved in March 2019 by the World Wide Web Consortium (W3C), makes it easy for websites, services, and applications to offer secure logins that are passwordless.
-By eliminating passwords, WebAuthn makes authentication both easier to use and more secure, benefitting users and service providers alike.
+By eliminating passwords, WebAuthn makes authentication both easier to use and more secure.